|home | sponsors | calendar | about | MBGP | board | tweets | contact | 4/8/23

-Founded in 1960 by local legend Ted Ernst, South Bay Wheelmen support national and international cycling competition by teaching, training, racing, and community activities.
+Founded in 1960 by local legend Ted Ernst, the South Bay Wheelmen's Foundation support national and international cycling competition by teaching, training, racing, and community activities.
 Ted is a member of the US Cycling Hall of Fame, is on the Board of Directors, and is very active in SBW events, including running the kids races at the annual Manhattan Beach Grand Prix (MBGP) which he started in 1961.
 See Ted's Comments regarding the 50th anniversary MBGP in 2011.

 South Bay Wheelmen is the official club sponsor of the USA Cycling (USAC) sanctioned Manhattan Beach Grand Prix.
 This race in the heart of Manhattan Beach each summer draws top professional racers from all around the world to the oldest one-day race on the same course in America.
 The MBGP is one of the highlights of the USAC race calendar.
 Each year, almost a thousand amateur and professional racers and thousands of spectators take part in the best bicycle race in southern California.